Keynote sessions

 NH3.3 EDI

-Landslides and slope instabilities represent significant global hazards, causing substantial damage and loss of life annually.
+Landslides and slope instabilities induced by rainfall or snowmelt represent significant global hazards, causing substantial damage and loss of life annually.
 Despite this impact, the fundamental triggering mechanisms remain a key area of ongoing research.
 Landslide-prone areas and slope instabilities are characterized by complex, heterogeneous subsurface properties and dynamic processes operating across a wide range of timescales – from seconds to decades – and spatial scales – from grain size to slope dimensions.
 Effectively identifying and predicting instability processes and ultimately failure requires innovative approaches that account for these wide temporal and spatial variabilities.
+Furthermore, the prediction of such locations is of great importance for zonation purposes and for the design of early warning systems to prevent human casualties.
+Recent innovations in monitoring and modelling offer new avenues for investigating these multifaceted processes.

 We especially invite abstracts demonstrating: